Dolní Morava: Administrative division

+Etymology

+The name Morava is derived from the Morava River.
+Dolní Morava means 'lower Morava'.

 Geography

 Dolní Morava is located about 32 km northeast of Ústí nad Orlicí and 72 km east of Pardubice, on the border with Poland.
 Most of the municipality lies in the Králický Sněžník Mountains.
 The highest mountain of the range and one of the highest in the country, Králický Sněžník at 1423 m above sea level, is situated in the northern part of the municipality on the Czech-Polish border.
 Klepáč, a mountain which is a triple point of the European watershed, is also located in the municipality on the Czech-Polish border.

-The Morava River, which gave the name to the villages in the municipality, originates on Králický Sněžník.
+The Morava River originates on Králický Sněžník.
 It flows across the municipality and forms here the historic boundary between Bohemia and Moravia.

 History

 The area around the Morava River was settled during the second half of the 16th century.
-The first written mention of Morava is from 1577, Velká Morava was first mentioned in 1564.
-Before 1720, it was split into two separate villages of Dolní Morava and Horní Morava, administered as parts of the Králíky estate.
+The first written mention of Morava is from 1577.
+Velká Morava was first mentioned in 1564.
+Before 1720, Morava was split into two separate villages of Dolní Morava and Horní Morava, administered as parts of the Králíky estate.
 In 1850, the villages became three independent municipalities.

 Historically, the territory was inhabited mainly by ethnic Germans.
-After World War II, they were expelled and partially replaced by Czech settlers.
+After World War II, the German-speaking population was expelled and partially replaced by Czech settlers.
 In 1960, Dolní Morava, Horní Morava and Velká Morava were merged into one municipality.